discord-tickets/bot/README.md

 ## What is this?

-DiscordTickets is a Discord bot for creating and managing "support ticket" channels.
+Discord Tickets is a Discord bot for creating and managing "support ticket" channels.
 It is a free and open-source alternative to the popular paid "premium" and "white-label" ticketing bots, such as [Ticket Tool](https://tickettool.xyz/), [TicketsBot](https://ticketsbot.net/), [Tickety](https://tickety.net/), [Helper.gg](https://helper.gg/), [Helper](https://helper.wtf), and others.

-DiscordTickets is feature-rich and much more customisable than many of the bots mentioned above.
+Discord Tickets is feature-rich and much more customisable than many of the bots mentioned above.
 As it is intended for self-hosting, the bot can have your community or company's logo, for free.

 Although intended for use in a single Discord server, the bot can also function in multiple servers at once if you run more than one community.

 ### Features

-DiscordTickets is packed full of features, many of which were suggested by its users.
+Discord Tickets is packed full of features, many of which were suggested by its users.
 If it's missing a feature you want, you can:

 - Create a plugin for it, if you can code JavaScript
 - Request someone else to make a plugin
 - [Submit a feature request](https://github.com/discord-tickets/bot/blob/master/.github/CONTRIBUTING.md#submitting-a-feature-request) if you think many other users would benefit from it

-Here's some of the things that makes DiscordTickets awesome:
+Here's some of the things that makes Discord Tickets awesome:

 1. **Highly customisable**
 Some messages can be configured for each server and for each ticket category.
 Every other message is set in the locale files, making it relatively easy to override the default messages.